Explore

 • Dignity serves up the best brunch in Amsterdam at its handful of locations throughout the city

-Top Amsterdam Neighborhoods for Visitors
+Top Amsterdam neighborhoods for visitors

 Amsterdam is extremely heavily trafficked by tourists, so while the city center offers plenty in the way of attractions, you’re likely to enjoy your stay more if you’re able to remove yourself from the throngs.
 Westerpark is a great option, full of green spaces.
 De Pijp and Jordaan are also fun; the former is a bit of a nightlife hub and the latter is full of eclectic, hip places to eat, drink, and shop.